Regularization of relative holonomic D-modules: Introduction

 The relative setting means here that $\shd_X$ and $\shd_X^{\infty}$ are replaced respectively by $\DXS$ and $\DXS^{\infty}$ and that we consider relative holonomic modules.
 Our main main result is Theorem \ref{T1} which proves a relative version of the following Kashiwara-Kawai's Theorem (\cite[Th.
 1.4.9]{KK}): Let $\shd_X^{\infty}$ denote the sheaf of linear differential operators on $X$ with possibly infinite order.
 To any holonomic $\shd_X$-module one associates $\shm^{\infty}:=\shd_X^{\infty}\otimes_{\shd_X}\shm$ and, if $F=\Sol \shm$, then $\shm^{\infty}\simeq \Rhom(F, \sho_X)$.

 The same authors introduce in loc.cit a regular holonomic $\shd_X$-module $\shm_{reg}$ contained in $\shm^{\infty}$ and prove in \cite[Theorem 5.2.1]{KK} a $\shd_X^{\infty}$-isomorphism:

 In (b) of Theorem \ref{T2} we extend this result to the relative setting.
-Our proof is based in the relative Riemann-Hilbert correspondence obtained in \cite{FMFS1} \& \cite{FMFS2} since one previous step is to prove that $(\cbbullet)_{reg}\simeq \RH^S(\Sol \cbbullet)[-d_X]$.
+The proof is based on the relative Riemann-Hilbert correspondence obtained in \cite{FMFS1} \& \cite{FMFS2} since one previous step is to prove that $(\cbbullet)_{reg}\simeq \RH^S(\Sol \cbbullet)[-d_X]$.
 The latter isomorphism is a contribution to the understanding of the functor $\RH^S$.

 The task is not trivial although we dispose of a good notion of regularity recalled below, as well as of the inspiration provided by the techniques in \cite{KK}.
 Let us explain why: